What does a GP trainer do?

 You will need to follow the steps outlined below.

-Step 1: Make an appointment through Beverly Johnson at the PGME at York Hospital to meet with one of the TPDs.
+Step 1: Make an appointment through Beth Taylor at the PGME at York Hospital to meet with one of the TPDs.

 This is an informal meeting for advice about personal and practice preparation (if not already a training practice) for becoming a trainer.
 Note that a GP needs to have MRCGP, iMap or nMap, and Practice Nurses need a degree or equivalent.